 That’s where AI (Artificial Intelligence) can step in to help.

-LeaseHawk has revolutionized the lead scoring process with the introduction of LeadScore AI.
-Using artificial intelligence and machine learning to make lead scoring for the multifamily industry faster and more intelligent than ever.
+LeaseHawk has revolutionized the lead scoring process by using Artificial Intelligence (AI) and machine learning to make lead analysis and scoring for the multifamily industry faster and more intelligent than ever.

 It does all the work for you to listen, transcribe, and score every inbound call and voicemail to determine caller intentions.
 Your calls will be assigned with one of 18 caller types, such as new prospect, repeat prospect, or resident.
 Results are available within minutes allowing for prioritization of follow-up activities and, since the ad sources are being tracked, the ability to make more nimble marketing decisions.

-The machine learning model behind LeadScore AI was trained by one million phone calls (and counting) human-scored phone calls and voicemails from properties nationwide.
+Our machine learning model was trained by one million (and counting) human-scored phone calls and voicemails from properties nationwide.
 And over time, the machine is only going to get smarter.

 Make follow-up a simple process for your leasing team.
-To learn more about LeadScore AI and other artificial intelligence tools from LeaseHawk, visit leasehawk.ai.
+To learn more about lead analysis and other features included in the LeaseHawk Performance Platform, visit leasehawk.com/performance/overview.

 Fill out this form to learn more.